Hurwitz's automorphisms theorem: Interpretation in terms of hyperbolicity

 While in the first two cases the surface X admits infinitely many conformal automorphisms (in fact, the conformal automorphism group is a complex Lie group of dimension three for a sphere and of dimension one for a torus), a hyperbolic Riemann surface only admits a discrete set of automorphisms.
 Hurwitz's theorem claims that in fact more is true: it provides a uniform bound on the order of the automorphism group as a function of the genus and characterizes those Riemann surfaces for which the bound is sharp.

 Statement and proof

-Theorem: Let $X$ be a smooth connected Riemann surface of genus $g \ge 2$.
+Theorem: Let $X$ be a smooth compact Riemann surface of genus $g \ge 2$.
 Then its automorphism group $\operatorname{Aut}(X)$ has size at most $84(g-1)$.

 Proof: Assume for now that $G = \operatorname{Aut}(X)$ is finite (this will be proved at the end).